 - Include the credit report date, report number, and page listing of the disputed item on your letter.

 - Clearly state the action you would like the credit bureau to take.

 - Keep a copy of your complete dispute letter with supporting documents and mailing receipts.

 - What to do if the inaccurate information remains

 Under the Fair Credit Reporting Act, the bureaus are responsible for correcting inaccurate information.
 If the credit bureau has not corrected the information detailed in your dispute letter, you may need to:

 - Send a dispute letter to the creditor

 - Contact a qualified credit report lawyer to evaluate your credit reports, disputes, and responses from the bureaus.

 Seek Legal Help

-Flitter Milz is a consumer protection law firm that represents victims of credit reporting errors.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of credit reporting errors.
 Contact us for a free legal evaluation of your credit reports and dispute correspondence, and determine whether your consumer rights have been violated.